mykelalvis/FT/Traveller/WORKING/Mongoose/Career_Book_1.md

 the Rogue career next term without having to make the Qualification throw.
 **22** A Patron offers you a very dangerous job.
 If you refuse, gain nothing.
 If you accept, throw Dexterity 8+ or Stealth 8+.
 If you succeed, gain +1 DM on one benefit throw and gain the Patron as a Contact.
 If you fail, throw on the Injury Table and take the Patron as a Rival.
 **23** A Patron offers you a job.
-If you accept, gain +4 DM on your next Qualification throw, but you owe that Patron a favour.
+If you accept, gain +4 DM on your next Qualification throw, but you owe that Patron a favor.

 (^24) You are embroiled in legal trouble.
 Throw Education 8+.
 If you succeed, gain one of Admin 1, Advocate 1, Diplomat 1 or Investigate 1.
 If you fail, lose your benefit throw for this term.